-In Man With The Iron Neck we bring together two dynamic and unique forces as Co Directors.
-Josh Bond brings an integrity to community and a passionate commitment to tell a story close to his heart.
-He brings the edge of contemporary independent practice, a fearless sense of questioning and a steady hand in working with emerging performers.
-Gavin brings a wealth of experience with most major theatre companies and festivals, his sparky and innovative hand having delivered the biggest visual and aerial works seen on Australian Stages in the last five years.
-Both Co Directors also bring a wealth of their own experience as performers.
+Man With The Iron Neck is written by the inimitable Ursula Yovich and brings together two dynamic and unique forces as Co-Directors.
+Josh Bond brings an integrity to community and a passionate commitment to tell a story close to his heart, as well as working at the cutting edge of contemporary independent practice, with a fearless sense of questioning and a steady hand in working with emerging performers.
+Gavin Robins has worked with most major theatre companies and festivals, his sparky and innovative hand having delivered the biggest visual and aerial works seen on Australian stages in the last five years.
+Both Directors bring a wealth of their own experience as performers.

 It’s a stunning combination to bring to life such an evocative, daring and delicate story.

 Man With The Iron Neck’s message is about finding hope through trauma, encouraging those who feel lost to reach out for help.
 More than a theatre show, this project has partnered with Balunu Foundation to offer additional experiences – workshops, outreach and foyer activations – that contribute to suicide prevention strategies and reducing self-harm amongst Australians, particularly young Indigenous people.